 This can be translated in active form.
-AT: "He appeared on the wings of the wind" (See: Active or Passive)
+Alternate translation: "He appeared on the wings of the wind" (See: Active or Passive)

 the wings of the wind

 This expression speaks of the wind as if it were a bird.
 (See: Metaphor)